'Westworld' Season 4 Premiere Recap: A Time Jump, A Mysterious Caller and Teddy

 Rise of the flies

-The episode's opening scene places us at a futuristic Hoover Dam facility that houses data.
-"William" shows up (it's unclear if it's really him, or a copy) and meets with a member of the cartel-like organization in charge.
-William announces -- to the guy's surprise -- that he wants to buy the whole place, as it contains something that was stolen from one of his facilities eight years ago.
-The man refuses William's offer, and William warns him he'll get it either way.
+At the beginning of the episode, William (or at least someone that looks a lot like him) shows up at a futuristic Hoover Dam facility that houses some sort of data and is owned by a cartel-like organization.
+William announces that he wants to buy the entire place, as it contains something that was stolen from one of his facilities eight years ago.
+A man in the organization refuses his offer, and William warns him he'll get it either way.

 When the guy returns home, he finds it's been invaded by a gnarly swarm of flies.
 The next time we see him, it's a new day.
 The guy heads into work and proceeds to attack one of his buddies with a knife.
 Bloodied, he hands over a device to William, then slits his own throat.
 We didn't see exactly what happened between the time the guy saw the flies and turns on his friends, but I'm sure we'll learn more about these freaky, possibly weaponized bugs later this season.